christianpetri/kubernetes-maintenance-mode/CONTRIBUTING.md

-# Contributing to OpenShift Maintenance Demo
+# Contributing to Kubernetes Maintenance Demo

 Thank you for your interest in contributing!
 This guide will help you maintain code quality standards.